shijc-sjtu/cki-artifact/README.md

 4. Configure the password in `config.json` (`password` field), as some evaluation steps require superuser permissions (starting VM and running network configuration commands).

-Steps 5-6 are required only for experiment *E3*:
+Steps 5-7 are only required for experiment *E3*:

 5. Create a tap device on the host kernel with the following instruction, with `eth0` replaced with the name of your physical network card.